clumsyCoder00/whole-house-audio/Shairport-sync/notes.md

   --with-dbus-test-client # for dbus testing

-  --with-mpris-interface
+  --with-mpris-interface (libglib2.0-dev dependent)

-  --with-mqtt-client
+  --with-mqtt-client (libmosquitto-dev dependent)

-  --with-soxr # not sure if I need this

   --with-avahi # shouldn't need this, already on the system

-  --with-ssl=openssl # depricated, don't need this

   --with-systemd # use this as a template to start off with, use multi-instance systemd instead

   --with-convolution # don't need this, using LADSPA

-  --with -stdout # dont think I'm using this
+  --with -stdout # not using this